Cooking Chat

 How to Cook Spoon Roast

-We start our spoon roast in a cold oven, then bring it up to 450 degrees.
+We start our spoon roast in a cold oven, then bring it up to 450 degrees (conventional setting).
 The beef roasts for 10 minutes at that higher temperature, which helps brown the outside.
-Then we drop the temp to 325 degrees to slowly roast the beef.
-The 20 minutes roasting per pound for a medium rare spoon roast has held up well making this recipe several times, in two different ovens.

 Note the cooking temperatures here are based on a conventional oven.
 I noticed someone recently came to this post by Googling “How to cook a spoon roast in a convection oven?”.
 I haven’t tested with this recipe, but generally dropping the given temperature by 25 degrees when converting from conventional to convection is a good rule of thumb.